Best Volkswagen Transporter Accessories on the Web!

 It's amazing the difference shiny chrome makes!
 Again easily fitted and not too expensive!

-Some of our top-end, high-spec vans come with superb quality leather interiors, but there's a whole world of leather specialists who can re-trim or custom-make not just seats - but gear & handbrake gaiters, door-cards, head-linings, A-Post pillars, dashboards and sun visors.
+Some of our top-end, high-spec vans come with superb quality leather interiors, but there's a whole world of leather specialists who can re-trim or custom-make not just seats - but gear and handbrake gaiters, door-cards, head-linings, A-Post pillars, dashboards and sun visors.

 There's nothing like a custom leather Captains Seat to bring you that superb luxury van feel.
 The ultimate in comfort, looks and leathery 'smell-ability.'
 Seats like this (pictured left) can only add value and desirability to your motor...